Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 - Use consistent filters across related gadgets to avoid confusion or misinterpretation of the information in the charts.

-- Group gadgets logically so that your dashboard has a flowing narrative – it should tell a story.
+- Group gadgets logically so your dashboard has a flowing narrative – it should tell a story.

 - Give proper consideration to color coding and visual communication – leverage color theory to help people immediately understand what your charts are trying to tell them.

-- Add descriptions to gadgets to help people understand what they’re looking at, including any details on which data is and isn’t excluded, or any preemptive answers you can provide to questions people are likely to have.
+- Add descriptions to gadgets to help people understand what they’re looking at, including any details on which data is and isn’t excluded or any preemptive answers you can provide to questions people are likely to have.

 Example of an attractive and informative dashboard, using live Jira data in Visor: